Last Updated on 17 March 2025 by Cycloscope

 Just outside Kota Kinabalu, the road (road 500) is suddenly in a nice countryside, following a small stream where we can bathe, it’s 40 Celsius, as always in Borneo.

-Seven km down the top is also a botanical garden, under construction when we were here (January 2016), the gate was anyhow open so we sneaked in and set our camp in a sheltered gazebo, rain was hard all afternoon and night.
+Seven km down the top is also a botanical garden, which was under construction when we were here.
+The gate was anyhow open so we sneaked in and set our camp in a sheltered gazebo, rain was hard all afternoon and night.

 Still, 13 more km of steep downhill to reach the town of Tambunan, where there’s a supermarket.
 We crossed the Crocker!